 The museum opened in 2024 in the former Edwardian City Hall building.
 Its most significant object is the Stone of Scone, or Stone of Destiny, which has returned to Perthshire for the first time in 700 years.

-It was used in the inauguration of Scottish monarchs in nearby Scone and was most recently used in the coronation of King Charles III in 2023.
-It is free to see the Stone, however, booking is essential.
-The museum also displays a wide range of objects from Perth & Kinross' history as well as loans and temporary exhibitions.
-There is a cafe on site.
+The Stone was used in the inauguration of Scottish monarchs in nearby Scone and was most recently used in the coronation of King Charles III in 2023.
+It is free to view, as are the museum's permanent galleries.

 Perth Museum building (before it was cleaned!)